Mook-as/stackato-doc/admin/server/logging.rst

 Another setting, ``read_limit``, defines the maximum number of bytes (in MB) to read from the end of any given application log file (default 16MB).
-This is done to prevent performance problems when extremely large log file sources are added to a drain.
+This is done to prevent performance problems when extremely large log file drain sources are present when apptail (or the node) is restarted.

 When this limit is reached, a warning such as the following will appear in both the Cloud Events stream and the application's log stream::